lemunozm/message-io/README.md

     to manage all events synchronously,
     - a [`Network`](https://docs.rs/message-io/latest/message_io/network/struct.Network.html)
     to manage all connections (connect, listen, remove, send, receive).
-  - Forget concurrence problems: handle thousands of active connections and listeners without any effort.
+  - Forget concurrence problems: handle all connection and listeners from one thread:
     "One thread to rule them all".
-  - Easy error handling.
+  - Easy error handling:
-    Do not deal with dark internal `std::io::Error` when send/receive from the network.
+    do not deal with dark internal `std::io::Error` when send/receive from the network.
 - High performance:
-    - One thread for manage all internal connections over the faster OS poll.
+    - Using non-blocking sockets from one thread allows to not waste memory and time synchonizing many threads.
     - Full duplex socket: simultaneous reading/writing operations over same internal OS sockets.

 ## Getting started